 top of page

-First off let's start with the idea that “estrogen dominance” is not really a thing, it’s more of a term to describe low progesterone.
-Why is this important?
-Well let’s talk about period poop, PMS and clots these are not because you have too much estrogen, they are probably due to not having enough progesterone.
-Because while there is one pro-gest-erone (a steroid to keep you gestating with a baby friend) there are 4 different types of estrogen!!
+These don't happen because you have too much estrogen.
+They are probably due to not having enough progesterone.
+While there is one pro-gest-erone (a steroid to keep you gestating with a baby friend) there are 4 different types of estrogen!

 Estrogen makes people soft in a strong way.
 Soft powerful belly, luscious bouncy hips, lustrous soft skin, and juicy vajayjays.
 All people have estrogen in them, as well as testosterone and progesterone, all of which happen to be steroids.